hyunjoonbok/Recommendation_System-PyTorch/README.md

                 --seed YOUR SEED

 ## Result
-Plese refer to [Python Notebook](https://github.com/hyunjoonbok/Recommendation_System-PyTorch/blob/master/run_main.ipynb) that ran 1 sample epoch for the model SLIM (default)
+Plese refer to [Jupyter Notebook](https://github.com/hyunjoonbok/Recommendation_System-PyTorch/blob/master/run_main.ipynb) that ran 1 sample epoch for the model SLIM (default)
 Modify methods in other python files to increase epoch and change other hyperparameters